shareloqs/MPSDynamics/docs/src/user-guide.md

 One can also construct MPO tailored to the problem one is interested in.
 MPOs are fundamentally a lists of rank-4 tensors such that the right bond dimension of the nth tensor must be equal to the left bond dimension of the n+1th tensor; and the dimension of the physical bonds of the nth tensor must be equal to the corresponding physical bond on the MPS.

+### Finite Temperature and Custom SD

+In the T-TEDOPA framework (see [Theoretical Background](@ref) for more details) finite temperature simulations are done with an effective pure state description of the system and the environment where the coupling coefficients (or the SD) is temperature-dependent.

+The corresponding chain coefficients for an Ohmic or a user provided spectral density (that can thus in pratice be either at zero or finite temperature) are computed with the `[`chaincoeffs_finiteT`](@ref)`.
+This method is based on the `ORTHOPOL` routines[^Gautschi]

 ## Observables

 System and environment observables can be computed, as well as system-and-environment 'non-local' observables.